awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Fargate Spot<a name="fargate-spot"></a>

-Amazon ECS capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.
+Amazon ECS capacity providers enable you to use both AWS Fargate and Fargate Spot capacity with your Amazon ECS tasks\.

-Windows containers on Fargate cannot use the Fargate Spot capacity provider\.
+Windows containers on AWS Fargate cannot use the Fargate Spot capacity provider\.

-With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
+With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the AWS Fargate price\.
 Fargate Spot runs tasks on spare compute capacity\.
 When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
 For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.

 ## Usage metrics<a name="fargate-usage-metrics"></a>

 You can use CloudWatch usage metrics to provide visibility into your accounts usage of resources\.
 Use these metrics to visualize your current service usage on CloudWatch graphs and dashboards\.

 AWS Fargate usage metrics correspond to AWS service quotas\.
 You can configure alarms that alert you when your usage approaches a service quota\.
-For more information about Fargate service quotas, see [AWS Fargate service quotas](service-quotas.md#service-quotas-fargate)\.
+For more information about AWS Fargate service quotas, see [AWS Fargate service quotas](service-quotas.md#service-quotas-fargate)\.

-For more information about AWS Fargate usage metrics, see [Fargate usage metrics](https://docs.aws.amazon.com/AmazonECS/latest/userguide/monitoring-fargate-usage.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.
+For more information about AWS Fargate usage metrics, see [AWS Fargate usage metrics](https://docs.aws.amazon.com/AmazonECS/latest/userguide/monitoring-fargate-usage.html) in the *Amazon Elastic Container Service User Guide for AWS Fargate*\.

 ## Task maintenance<a name="fargate-task-retirement"></a>